 FactiveThere may be other brand names for this medicine.

 When This Medicine Should Not Be Used:This medicine is not right for everyone.
-Do not use if you had an allergic reaction to gemifloxacin or similar medicines.
+Do not use it if you had an allergic reaction to gemifloxacin or to similar medicines.

 How to Use This Medicine:

 - Your doctor will tell you how much medicine to use.
 Do not use more than directed.
 Take this medicine at the same time each day.

 - You may take this medicine with or without food.
 Do not take this medicine with only a source of calcium, such as milk, yogurt, or juice that contains added calcium.
 You may have foods or drinks that contain calcium as part of a larger meal.

 - Swallow the tablet whole with liquid.
 Do not crush, break, or chew it.

 - Drink extra fluids so you will urinate more often and help prevent kidney problems.

 - Take all of the medicine in your prescription to clear up your infection, even if you feel better after the first few doses.